artur-kink/space_invaders/README.md

 The project is a 3d clone of space invaders.
 It uses cubes to draw the sprites.

 Keyboard input is implemented through glut keyboard handlers.
+The controls
+are: w - shoot
+     a - move left
+     d - move right

-Text is drawing using glut's glutStrokeString.
+Text is drawn using glut's glutStrokeString.
+We use this for the score, game over screen, and start screen.

 File Structure
 ==============